Ackuq/serverless-on-heroku-katacoda/serverless-on-heroku/step1.md

-## Logging in with the Heroku CLI
+## Downloading and logging into the Heroku CLI

+First off, we are going to download the Heroku CLI:

+`snap install heroku --classic`{{ execute }}

-Start by logging in to Heroku using your Heroku account:
+Log in to Heroku using your Heroku account:

 `heroku login -i`{{ execute }}